dirac-institute/sorcha/docs/whatsorchadoesnotdo.rst

 Here is a short summary of the key effects not accounted for in ``Sorcha``:

+- Properly simulating the locations of the 16 massive asteroid perturbers in the main belt.
+Further details can be found :ref:`here<MAP>`.
 - Changing phase curves due to changing viewing angles (impacts some inner Solar System objects)
 - Stellar crowding as a function of galactic latitude
 - Non-gravitational forces including cometary outgassing or Yarkovsky or YORP (Yarkovsky–O'Keefe–Radzievskii–Paddack) effect.
 Although not directly handled, you can input your own ephemeris files that account for these effects if required.